gigili/Cloudflare-dns-update/README.md

 - Your domain nameservers pointing to Cloudflare
 - [sSMTP ](https://www.linux.com/news/ssmtp-simple-alternative-sendmail) - used to send an email if the update fails

+Read my article on how and why I created this script on [dev.to](https://dev.to/gigilibl/cloudflare-dns-update---free-alternative-to-ddns-437c)

 ***NOTE:***

 ***I take no responsibility*** should this script break your dns records and/or anything else.
 By using it, you acknowledge that you understand what this script does and how it may affect you in any way.